Blogs

 This blog identifies five key attributes that should be top-of-mind when choosing the right change management partner for your organization.

 Change management is not an academic exercise.
-In my experience, a theoretical or top-down approach rarely works, often leading to a 911 call from clients to get their program back on track.
+A theoretical or top-down approach rarely works, often leading to a 911 call from clients to get their program back on track.
 A robust plan and effective management routines are table stakes for any change project.
 But successful execution demands much more from your change management partner.

 Change Management: Art or Science?
 Left or Right Brain?
 Hard or Soft Skills?